 THE THREAT OF BANKRUPTCY

-They can only make you bankrupt if you owe more than £3,000 – if you owe less than that, then it cannot be used.
-They sometimes send out letters threatening bankruptcy even if you owe less than £3,000, just to try and scare you – don’t fall for it.
+They can only make you bankrupt if you owe more than £10,000 – if you owe less than that, then it cannot be used.
+They sometimes send out letters threatening bankruptcy even if you owe less than £10,000, just to try and scare you – don’t fall for it.
+(The figure of £10,000 applies as at November 2020, it is periodically changed, so best check the current figure)

 Sequestration means that someone else takes over and manages your finances.
 This person is called the “trustee”.
 The trustee then comes to an arrangement with your creditors about paying off your debts.
 Home-owners or those running businesses would be most at risk from this procedure.
 But it’s worth bearing in mind that it is a difficult and inefficient means of recovering debts.